schoeberl/chisel-lab/FAQ.md

 ### Error "Bitstream Generation failed"

-comes from a missing pin assignment in the .xdc file
+Comes from a missing pin assignment in the .xdc file.
+Look for the blue text in the warning/error messages, this will tell you what pins are unconstrained.